levoai/docs/docs/levo-cli/levo-cli-command-reference.md

 Perform schema conformance tests against API endpoints specified in the target-url.

 Options:
-  --schema TEXT                   --schema must specify a valid URL or
+  --schema TEXT                   --schema must specify a valid URL or file
+                                  path (accessible from the CLI container)
-                                  file path that points to an Open API / Swagger specification.  [required]

-  --target-url TEXT               --target-url must specify a valid URL
-                                  pointing to a live host that implements the endpoints specified by --schema.  [required]
+                                  that points to an Open API / Swagger specification.  [required] --target-url TEXT               --target-url must specify a valid URL pointing to a live host that implements the endpoints specified by --schema.  [required] --disable-reporting-to-saas     Do not send test reports to Levo's SaaS portal.

-  -a, --auth TEXT                 Use in conjunction with '--auth'.
-For basic
-                                  authentication this specifies the target
-                                  server's user and password.
-Example:
-                                  USER:PASSWORD .

-  -A, --auth-type [basic]         The authentication mechanism to be used.
-                                  Only 'basic' currently supported.  [default:
-                                  basic]

-  --disable-reporting-to-saas     Do not send test reports to Levo's SaaS
-                                  portal.

   -H, --header TEXT               Custom header that will be used in all
                                   requests to the target server.
 Example: -H "Authorization: Bearer 123" .
   --show-errors-tracebacks        Show full tracebacks for internal errors.
                                   [default: False]
   -v, --verbosity [NOTSET|DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                   Accept all of the Python's log level values:
                                   CRITICAL, ERROR, WARNING, INFO, DEBUG, and
                                   NOTSET (all case insensitive).
   -h, --help                      Show this message and exit.
 ```